MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

               type: string
 ```

-#### Reference external components and subschemas using a $id
+#### Reference external component schemas using a $id

-External components and subschemas are referenced in the exact same way as internal components.
+External component schemas are referenced in the exact same way as internal component schemas.
+External subschemas that rely on their own `$id` are not currently supported.

 ## $dynamicAnchor and $dynamicRef [Not currently supported]